alvarogarcia7/blog_source/content/blog/2016-06-26-terms-release-it.markdown

   * impulse: is a rapid shock to the system.
   * a material changes shape when stress is applied.
 This change in shape is called the strain.
   * The original trigger and the way the crack spreads to the rest of the system, together with the result of the damage, failure mode.
-  * crumple zones—areas designed to protect passengers by failing first. called crackstoppers
+  * crumple zones: areas designed to protect passengers by failing first. called crackstoppers

 [release-it]: https://pragprog.com/book/mnee/release-it